nbenford/photorec-cleaner/README.md

 Photorec Cleaner allows PhotoRec to parse all file types, but actively deletes unwated types to keep the output tidy.
 It also can reorganize the kept files into a type-based folder structure, as well as create a log of all deleted and kept files.

-This is a very early version of the script and therefore shouldn't be used for critical forensic applications at this time.
+This is an early version of the script and therefore shouldn't be used for critical forensic applications at this time.
 Use at your own risk.

 ## Requirements